asan-nasa/mtR_find/README.md

 --parallel:  default value is "NO".
 If users want to suspend multuprocessing, they have to specify "YES".<br />
 --FASTA and -GTF: by default if users specify anyone of the 6 species code (listed above), the script would download the FASTA and GTF file automatically.
 In case if users want to analyze mtsRNAs/mtlncRNAs in any other species, they would have to manually download the mitochondrial genome FASTA file
 <br />
 --input_path: defalut value is current working directory.
-But users can specify a input path<br />
+Users can specify a input path <br />
+--output_path: defalut value is current working directory.
+Users can specify a output path <br />

 --files: defalut value is "None".
 If the files are in different locations, the absolute path of the files can be specified.
 Note: if –input_path is specified, --files cannot be specified.
 If –files